What is Shopify?

-To find out, we put them to the test by taking 5 customer example sites and running them through Uptrends performance tool using their New York server once a day for five days and testing on both desktop and mobile, which not only tells us how quick they load but also how Google’s PageSpeed Insight scores them and you can the results below:
+To find out, we put them to the test by taking 5 customer example sites and running them through Uptrends performance tool using their New York server once a day for five days and testing on both desktop and mobile, which not only tells us how quickly they load but also how Google’s PageSpeed Insight scores them and you can the results below:

 Mobile: 2.48 Seconds

 Overall Shopify did pretty well in the performance testing although load times under 2 seconds would have been nice to see but it is a little surprising that Shopify loaded faster on mobile than it did on desktop.